Blockport (BPT) Reaches Market Cap of $2.23 Million

 According to CryptoCompare, “Blockport is a social crypto exchange based on a hybrid-decentralized architecture.
 It allows users to trade on multiple public exchanges while keeping their own private keys.
 BPT tokens are ERC-20 tokens based on Ethereum.
 They allow users to copy or follow other members' trading activities.
 The Blockport Token (BPT) has moved from Ethereum to the Binance Smart Chain and Blockport renamed into BUX (BUX) BUX is an European neobroker and has been making it easy and affordable for Europeans to do more with their money since 2014.
 By taking down the barriers to the financial markets and disrupting the trading experience, we’re helping new generations of investors and traders to discover the world of the financial markets.
 BUX’s flagship platform, BUX Zero, is making commission-free investing more accessible and allows users to invest in the brands and companies they care about.
 BUX Zero is currently available in the Netherlands, Germany, Austria, France and Belgium.
 The full range of BUX products, including BUX Crypto and BUX X, are available across 9 countries in Europe.
 Headquartered in Amsterdam, the Netherlands, the company is backed by Holtzbrinck Ventures, Velocity Capital, Orange Growth Capital and Initial Capital. “

-It is usually not possible to buy alternative cryptocurrencies such as Blockport directly using US dollars.
-Investors seeking to trade Blockport should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Blockport using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Blockport directly using U.S. dollars.
+Investors seeking to trade Blockport should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Blockport using one of the exchanges listed above.

 Receive News & Updates for Blockport Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blockport and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.